feng-zhang0712/mole/2025/english/support-worker-interview.md

 - Before starting the care, I'll check the client’s care plan for cultural, language, or religious needs.
 If the plan is incomplete, I'll seek general knowledge about their preferences.
 - I'll listen patiently and communicate effectively with the client.
 I'll never assume their needs based on their cultural backgrounds.
 I'll ask open-ended questions to encourage them to share their specific needs.
 For example, "How do you prefer to receive your personal care?"
 - I'll use their feedback to adjust the care I deliver.
 This might mean modifying meal choices, ensuring privacy for prayer, or respecting their preference for a male or female carer.
-- I'll document the client's specific needs and adaptations.
-If I have any concerns, I'll report it to my supervisor.
+- I'll document the client's specific needs and adaptations, and report it to my supervisor if I have any concerns.
 This ensures the whole team provides consistent and safe support.

 ### What would you do if a client refuses your service?